Forget-It-All: Multi-Concept Machine Unlearning via Concept-Aware Neuron Masking: Experiment

 \section{Experiment}

-In this section, we first describe the experimental setup~(Section~\ref{exp:setting}).
-We then report results on three unlearning tasks: object unlearning~(Section~\ref{exp:object}), explicit content unlearning~(Section~\ref{exp:nsfw}), and artistic style unlearning~(Section~\ref{exp:art}), comparing against a range of baselines.
-More experimental results and ablation studies are provided in the Appendix~\ref{app:abl} and ~\ref{app:res}.
+We first describe the experimental setup (Section~\ref{exp:setting}), followed by results on three unlearning tasks: object (Section~\ref{exp:object}), explicit content (Section~\ref{exp:nsfw}), and artistic style unlearning (Section~\ref{exp:art}), with comparisons to multiple baselines.
+Additional experimental results and ablation studies are provided in Appendix~\ref{app:abl} and~\ref{app:res}.